sweharris/centos8-local/README.md

-# How I build CentOS 8 VMs locally
+# How I build CentOS 8 or Rocky 8 VMs locally

 ## Why?
 I use KVM to build a number of virtual servers.
 I _like_ to have all